 To ensure optimal territory coverage and prevent the disputes referred to above, sales managers and sales operations need to work collaboratively.
 Shared visibility into the territory management process increases teamwork and makes the benefits of working together plain.
 When everyone involved in the process has quick and easy access to status updates, the by-product is immediate awareness of the proposal, approval, or rejection of any given adjustment.
 They can then react accordingly.
 And, by extension, effectively.

 Sales ops need to rely on powerful enabling technologies to analyze the potential overall impact of proposed adjustments and to prevent other impactful, simultaneous changes to live data.

 Depending on their industry and size, sales organizations need to regularly compare the estimated benefits of proposed adjustments with actual outcomes.
 A follow-up analysis will help leaders understand whether they made the right decisions.

 Some organizations lack the time and expertise necessary to make advanced analyses and ensure successful territory adjustments.
-To address their needs, the Optymyze solution provides process management and reporting apps to simplify and automate the sales territory management process.
-For more details, be sure to check out this Sales Territory Management solution sheet.
+To address their needs, the Optymyze solution for Sales Territory Management simplifies and automates the entire process.
+Learn now.